FOREX-Euro consolidates gains; yen edges lower

 taking a bearish view towards Japanese assets.

-players such as macro funds, probably based on a sell JGBs, sell
+from players such as macro funds, probably based on a sell JGBs,

-helping to weigh on the yen and support the dollar, he said.
+probably helping to weigh on the yen and support the dollar, he

 short-covering may lend the euro support.